material-motion/material-motion/specifications/serialization.md

 # Serialization

 Serialization allows motion to be transmitted over a pipe.
-Either side of the pipe might be a file on disk, a Runtime, or a design tool.
+Either side of the pipe might be a file on disk, a Runtime, a design tool, or an inspection tool.

 Intended use cases: